brechtbilliet/brechtbilliet.github.io/_posts/2016-09-23-Implementing-cancellable-optimistic-updates-in-Angular2.md

 ## What if the server-call fails?

-What if the user his internet-connection is lost?
+What if the user's internet-connection is lost?
 Or the backend doesn't return a 200 response but an error.
 Our store will already be updated, the wine will be lost when it's in fact still in the database.
 In some scenarios you want to prevent that kind of behavior.
 In those cases we want to rollback that specific action, but not interfere with the rest of the actions.
 It has to be completely safe.

 ![Scenario 3](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/optimisticupdates/optimisticupdates_scenario3.png)